How to do Disneyland in a Day

 Now when when it comes to bathroom breaks, we have a family rule.
 If one person has to go, everyone goes.
 This may seem juvenile, but let me tell you.
 The last place you want to spend your time in Disneyland is waiting around at the washrooms.
 This rule does seem to reduce the amount of bathroom stops.
 Disregard if you have potty training toddlers in your group.

 Check in with your group about what everyone still wants to do.
 With large groups we’ve often split up, in the afternoon or early evening because everyone has a separate list of things they want to do.
-This is a great time to do fantasyland.
+This is a great time to do Fantasyland.
 Typically the line ups seem to dip down a bit after dinner.
 Hit up your favorite rides one last time before you leave.

 You’ll want to show up early for the shows, or fireworks to get a good spot.
 Grab a snack and have a seat.
 Some people wait hours ahead for a spot.
 We have always been able to find a good spot closer to when the show is actually starting.
 About 10 mins before it starts, the staff will ask everyone to stand and move in.
 This creates a bunch more room.